Wondering how to make your Christmas tree last longer, shed fewer needles, or how to best prepare it for being brought into the warmth?

 When planting in pots, the plant's nutrient and water reserves are limited to the size of the pot.
 As the plant grows larger, it should be repotted.

-Wish the birds a Merry Christmas with delicious bird food, and decorate outside at the same time.
+Wish the birds a Merry Christmas with delicious Christmas bird food, and decorate outdoors at the same time.
 A little extra love for the birds can create Christmas magic for both young and old.
-Our little winged friends need a little help when the cold is upon us.
-Think of the birds when you decorate for Christmas outside, and when you plan this year's Christmas workshop.

 When winter is on its way, some plants need a little help to withstand the winter, especially in the colder parts of our country.
 Depending on where and how they are planted, we need to use some different tricks.